 Aquilegia is a genus from the Ranunculaceae family and is also called columbine or granny’s bonnet.

 The flowers have various colours: purple, pink, blue, red, yellow and white.
 The flowers may have one or two colours, single or double, with or without spurs, upward or downward.
-The flower stems will reach a height between 16 and 32 inches.
-The leaves will grow to about 10 inches.
+The flower stems will reach a height between 16 and 32 inches (40 and 80 cm).
+The leaves will grow to about 10 inches (25 cm).

 The long tubes at the beginning of the flower (usually the top) are spurs.
 Usually only bumblebees can reach the nectar in the spurs because they have long tongues but bees just bite a hole in the spurs to get to the nectar.
 The European Aquilegia varieties have shorter spurs than the American varieties because the American varieties are visited by hummingbirds and they have an even longer tongue than bumblebees.
 Europe does not have hummingbirds.
 The American varieties are also less hardy than the European ones.